Tudat/tudat/tutorials/tudatFeatures/mathTools/interpolators.rst

 ~~~~~~~~~~~~~~~~~~~~~
 This interpolation routine uses an nth degree polynomial to approximate a function from (n+1) data points.
 In our implementation, you can use a large data set of m data points (with m > n) to generate a set of interpolating polynomials.
 When interpolating a data point, the interpolation routine will automatically select the polynomial where the requested data point lies between the two middle points, to prevent wild oscillations (which occur at the edge of the polynomial).
 At the boundaries of the full interval, a cubic spline interpolator is used.

 To create a Lagrange interpolator, the number of data points used for each interpolating polynomial should be defined, using the dedicated derived class :class:`LagrangeInterpolatorSettings`.
-For example, when using 8 data points per polynomial, the following code should be used:
+The input argument for this class is the amount of points per polynomial.
+An example, when using 8 data points per polynomial, is described below:

+.. class:: LagrangeInterpolatorSettings

+   Derived class used for the settings of a lagrange interpolator.

 .. code-block:: cpp